This post may contain affiliate links. Please read my disclosure and privacy policy.

 What can I use instead of almond flour?

 Oat flour may be a potential nut-free swap, but I’d start with only 1/3 cup in that case.
-You can also try using 1/2 cup of almond butter or cashew butter instead.
-(You will not need coconut oil in that case.)
+You can also use my chocolate protein balls as the base, which uses collagen peptides instead of flour.

 What other flavors can I make?